sidtechnical/sidtechnical.github.io/_posts/2016-02-10-NetRadar-India.md

 ---
 layout: post
-title: Call for participation -NetRadar-India project
+title: 'Call for participation: NetRadar-India project'
 categories:
-- blog
 - projects
+tags:
+- healthy_internet
 ---

 ### **TL;DR**:
 **NetRadar-India** is a crowdsourced user study, to analyze the technology dependent deficiencies in the mobile network infrastructure.
 To know more about how to participate, please visit our [website](http://netradar-india.github.io/).

----

 ### **About:**
 Internet connectivity around the world is far from uniform, especially when Internet is emerging as one of the fundamental